insomniactools/gists-mcp/README.md

-# 🚀 Gists MCP Server - Your AI's Code Memory!
+# 🚀 Gists MCP Server - Your AI's Code Memory! (this readme totally wasn't written by Claude 😂)

 > **Transform GitHub Gists into your AI assistant's personal code snippet library!** 🧠💾